isaacaddis/ikusa-bot/README.md

 Run the bot by simply running `python ikusa.py`.

-#### Interactive (Recommend)
+#### Interactive (Recommended)

 Interactively use Ikusa by typing `ikusa config` in your schedule channel.
 The author that runs this command must be the one responding to the ensuing prompts.
-Additionally, you must be in the same server.
+Additionally, you must be in the same channel that you called `ikusa config` in.

 #### Command-Based